EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-non-combined title="EDHOC and OSCORE run sequentially" artwork-align="center"}

-The number of roundtrips can be minimized: after receiving EDHOC message 2, the CoAP Client has all the information needed to derive the OSCORE Security Context before sending EDHOC message 3.
+The number of roundtrips can be minimized: after receiving the EDHOC message 2, the CoAP Client has all the information needed to derive the OSCORE Security Context before sending the EDHOC message 3.

-That means that it can potentially send at the same time both EDHOC message 3 and the subsequent OSCORE Request.
-On a semantic level, this approach requires in practice to send two separate
-REST requests at the same time.
+This means that the Client can potentially send at the same time both the EDHOC message 3 and the subsequent OSCORE Request.
+On a semantic level, this approach practically requires to send two separate REST requests at the same time.
-Defining the specific details of how to transport the data and order of processing is the goal of this specification.

 The high level message flow of running EDHOC and OSCORE combined is shown in {{fig-combined}}.

+Defining the specific details of how to transport the data and of their processing order is the goal of this specification.

 ~~~~~~~~~~~~~~~~~
    CoAP Client                                  CoAP Server